zhezhangsh/MyMethods/scRNAseq_10X.md

 ## Analysis of multiple libraries

 The following steps are applied to a number of scRNA-seq libraries after all libraries are processed by Cell Ranger as described above.
-(Check individual analysis reports to find the values of unspecified parameters).
+Check individual analysis reports to find the values of unspecified parameters.

-  -
+Seurat provides 2 options of integrating multiple libraries.
+Check project-specific reports to find out which one was used.

+**Standard integration**

 # References